History of Rudy Gobert in Timeline

 In 2010, Rudy Gobert participated in the FIBA Europe Under-18 Championship with the French under-18 national team.

-On May 10, 2011, Rudy Gobert played one game for the Cholet Basket senior team, recording 6 points, 5 rebounds, 1 steal, and 1 block against Pau-Lacq-Orthez.
+On May 10, 2011, Rudy Gobert played his first game for the Cholet Basket senior team, recording 6 points, 5 rebounds, 1 steal, and 1 block in 13 minutes against Pau-Lacq-Orthez.

-June 27, 2013: Drafted by Denver Nuggets, Traded to Utah Jazz
+June 27, 2013: Selected by Denver Nuggets, traded to Utah Jazz

-On June 27, 2013, Rudy Gobert was selected with the 27th overall pick by the Denver Nuggets and was later traded to the Utah Jazz.
+On June 27, 2013, Rudy Gobert was selected by the Denver Nuggets with the 27th overall pick and then traded to the Utah Jazz.

 In 2013, Rudy Gobert declared for the NBA draft and set NBA Draft Combine records for wingspan and standing reach, earning him the nickname "The Stifle Tower".